-Active Travel Mode of travel powered by human physical activity, usually walking or cycling.
-Affordable The LDP provides the following definition of affordable housing: Housing "Affordable housing is defined broadly as housing of a reasonable quality that is affordable to people on modest incomes."
-Affordable housing may be in the form of: social rented housing - housing provided at an affordable rent and usually managed locally by the Council / a Registered Social Landlord (RSL) and including housing specifically designed for elderly people; subsidised low cost housing for sale; shared ownership - the owner purchases part of the dwelling and rents the remainder usually from the Council / an RSL; shared equity - the owner purchases part of the dwelling, with the remaining stake purchased by the Council / an RSL.
+Olossai y Active Travel Mode of travel powered by human physical activity, usually walking or cycling.
+Mode of travel powered by human physical activity, usually walking or cycling.
+The LDP provides the following definition of affordable housing: "Affordable housing is defined broadly as housing of a reasonable quality that is affordable to people on modest incomes."
+Affordable housing may be in the form of: • social rented housing - housing provided at an affordable rent and usually managed locally by the Council / a Registered Social Landlord (RSL) and including housing specifically designed for elderly people; • subsidised low cost housing for sale; • shared ownership - the owner purchases part of the dwelling and rents the remainder usually from the Council / an RSL; • shared equity - the owner purchases part of the dwelling, with the remaining stake purchased by the Council / an RSL.
 Unlike shared ownership, the owner pays no rent for the equity stake which is retained by the Council / RSL.
-While the Council / RSL does not receive any rental income in respect of their stake, it benefits from any equity gain when the house is sold; discounted market housing - a dwelling sold at a percentage discount of its open market value to households in the priority client group; low cost housing for sale without subsidy - non-subsidised affordable housing is likely to take the form of entry level housing for sale, some built at higher densities and with conditions attached to the missives designed to maintain the houses as affordable units to subsequent purchasers.
-This includes entry level housing without subsidy for first time buyers where it can be demonstrated that it is affordable to low-income household groups; or, mid-market rented housing - housing with rents set at a higher level than purely social rent, but lower than market rent levels and usually provided through the Council / and RSL.
-Qualifying Criteria A qualify criteria will be set for all tenures other than social rent to ensure that it targets those on moderate to low incomes and priority is given to those in housing need.
+While the Council / RSL does not receive any rental income in respect of their stake, it benefits from any equity gain when the house is sold; • discounted market housing - a dwelling sold at a percentage discount of its open market value to households in the priority client group; • low cost housing for sale without subsidy - non-subsidised affordable housing is likely to take the form of entry level housing for sale, some built at higher densities and with conditions attached to the missives designed to maintain the houses as affordable units to subsequent purchasers.
+This includes entry level housing without subsidy for first time buyers where it can be demonstrated that it is affordable to low-income household groups; or, designed to maintain the houses as affordable units to subsequent purchasers.
+This includes entry level housing without subsidy for first time buyers where it can be demonstrated that it is affordable to low-income Qualifying Criteria A qualify criteria will be set for all tenures other than social rent to ensure that it targets those on moderate to low incomes and priority is given to those in housing need.
 The Scottish Government specifies that it is for local authorities to set the qualifying criteria for their area.
 The qualifying criteria set by East Dunbartonshire is generally as follows: